FiazBinSayeed/Stock-Market-Simulator-/README.md

 # Stock-Market-Simulator-

-Type pip install <package> or pip3 install <package> on your command line to download the sys and keyboard packages for python
+Type "pip install <package>" or "pip3 install <package>" on your command line to download the sys and keyboard packages for python